 “I know that for the past 2-3 years the pictures and images that you have seen of Thailand has not been positive…I know [people] recall Thailand as a land of smiles, land of opportunity and land of the free.
 It is my every intention to restore the picture of Thailand that friends all over the world used to know…I insist that with the will parliament putting me where I am today, I will use that mandate for all Thais, so that we restore not just peace and order, and put an end to the conflict, but also to take Thailand forward politically and economically.”Abhisit Vejjajiva addressing the foreign media upon becoming prime minister

 Abhisit Vejjajiva’s first speech as prime minister was upbeat, confident and positive.
-Time would prove that they were much too optimistic; instead of improving, the circumstances of conflict would continue to deteriorate in Abhisit’s time in power.
+Time would prove that they were much too optimistic; instead of improving, the circumstances of conflict would deteriorate sharply in Abhisit’s time in power.

 In many ways, Abhisit’s ascension was unexpected.
 The Thaksin-aligned parliamentarians had been left reeling after the Constitutional Court dissolved the People’s Power Party, forcing its members to move to the newly-formed Pheu Thai Party.
-Pheu Thai, however, still commanded the largest plurality in parliament, and if their government coalition held, they could had expected to remain in power.
+Pheu Thai, however, still commanded the largest plurality in parliament, and if their coalition held together, they could expect to remain in power.

 Yet their coalition did not hold.
 Newin Chidchob, leader of the Bhumjaithai Party, found himself in the role of kingmaker as he declared he would switch his contingent of 25 MPs to the Democrat Party, cementing a new majority for Abhisit in parliament and shutting Pheu Thai out of power.
 In return, Newin’s party was richly rewarded with control of key ministries, including the ministries of the interior, transportation, industry and energy.
 In a bid to placate the yellow shirts, Abhisit also appointed Kasit Piromya, a controversial politician who had supported the airport shutdown and called Cambodian prime minister a ‘scoundrel’, as foreign minister.
 The coalition was not always harmonious, with the Democrats and Bhumjaithai feuding periodically over budget distribution, but it allowed Abhisit to remain in power.

-Over the course of his time in government, the Democrat administration would portray itself as a pro-poor reforming government, introducing many Thaksin-style populist policies that it rhetorically rejected.
-Indeed, many placed hopes in this young, British-born and Oxford-educated premier who spoke English with the RP accent and had a reputation for both good looks and clean politics.
+Over the course of his time in government, the Democrat administration would portray itself as a pro-poor reforming government, introducing many Thaksin-style policies that it rhetorically rejected.
+Indeed, many placed hopes in this young, British-born and Oxford-educated premier who spoke impeccable English and had a reputation for both good looks and clean politics.
 However, this failed to placate Thaksin’s red-shirt supporters.
 By this point, Thaksin’s fate had morphed into a representation of the rural and lower class’ popular aspiration for greater economic well-being and political voice, and they resented how Abhisit’s coalition locked Pheu Thai out of power.
-Unfortunately for Abhisit, the yellow shirts had previously shown how to effectively disrupt the Thai government.
+Unfortunately for Abhisit, the yellow shirts had previously shown the way on how to effectively disrupt the Thai government.
 The United Alliance for Democracy against Dictatorship, informally known as the red shirts, would now use the same tactics and in many cases extend them further, to devastating effect.

 With the Pattaya summit successfully cancelled, the red shirts returned to Bangkok, where chaos ensued.
 Riots ensued, where extremists blocked roads and burned down public buses.
 Abhisit’s car was momentarily entrapped in a red shirt crowd as protesters smashed the arc, but the bulletproof vehicle managed to hold up.
 In the end, the protests were dispersed by the military, with soldiers in full combat kit cracking down on the red shirt encampment at Victory Monument.
 Unlike during the yellow shirt protests, when the security forces chose inaction, the military acted vigorously.
 By April 14, the protests were over.